Executive Team Bios

 In 1972, McMahon joined his father’s company, Capitol Wrestling Corporation, on a full-time basis.
 By 1979, the company had syndicated programming to 30 television stations.
 In 1982, he purchased the Capitol Wrestling Corporation from his father and decided to take what had been a regional operation and turn it into a national venture.

 Today, WWE produces new television programming 52 weeks a year.
-Programs such as "Monday Night Raw" and "Friday Night SmackDown" are ratings successes that can be seen in more than 145 countries and heard in 30 languages.
+Programs such as "Monday Night Raw" and "Friday Night SmackDown" are ratings successes that can be seen in more than 150 countries and heard in 30 languages.
+In addition, WWE delivers fans a revolutionary second screen experience during its flagship programming via the WWE App, which has more than 11 million downloads globally.

 As the television audience has grown exponentially, so has the live event audience.
-In 2010, WWE performed 327 live events, including 74 international events, entertaining more than 2 million fans.
+In 2013, WWE performed 321 live events, including 65 international events, entertaining nearly 2 million fans.

 Under McMahon's leadership, WWE has developed into one of the most popular and sophisticated forms of global entertainment today.
 WWE is an integrated media and entertainment company that features a portfolio of specialized businesses that creates and delivers original content for a cultivated, passionate and intensely loyal customer base.
 The company markets and distributes this original content on a global basis via broadcast, syndication and cable television, publications, mobile phones, and the Internet.
 Ancillary businesses include licensing, merchandising, home video, e-commerce, catalog sales and films.
-In addition to its headquarters in Stamford, Conn., WWE has offices in New York City, Los Angeles, Chicago, London, Singapore, Mexico City, Shanghai and Tokyo.
+In addition to its headquarters in Stamford, Conn., WWE has offices in New York City, Los Angeles, Miami, London, Mumbai, Shanghai, Singapore, Munich and Tokyo.

 WWE trades on the New York Stock Exchange under the symbol WWE.